groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/stl-to-md.md

         - icon: "far fa-file-STL"
           title: " About STL File Format"
           content: |
-            STL, abbreviation for stereolithrography, is an interchangeable file format that represents 3-dimensional surface geometry.
-The file format finds its usage in several fields such as rapid prototyping, 3D printing and computer-aided manufacturing.
+            STL, an abbreviation for stereolithography, is an interchangeable file format that represents 3-dimensional surface geometry.
+The file format finds its usage in several fields such as rapid prototyping, 3D printing, and computer-aided manufacturing.
 It represents a surface as a series of small triangles, known as facets, where each facet is described by a perpendicular direction and three points representing the vertices of the triangle.
-Resultant data is used by applications to determine the cross section of the 3D shape to be built by the fabber.
-There is no information available in the STL file format for representation of colour, texture or other common CAD model attributes.

           link: "https://docs.fileformat.com/cad/stl/"

     format:
         # format loop
-        - icon: "far fa-file-MD"
+        - icon: "far fa-file-code"
           title: " About MD File Format"
           content: |
             Text files created with Markdown language dialects is saved with .MD or .MARKDOWN file extension.
 MD files are saved in plain text format that uses Markdown language which also includes inline text symbols, defining how a text can be formatted such as indentations, table formatting, fonts, and headers.
 MD files can be converted to HTML with a program called Markdown.
 Markdown language is released by John Gruber.

           link: "https://docs.fileformat.com/word-processing/md/"